offconvex/offconvex.github.io/_posts/2020-10-21-intrinsicLR.md

  While previous papers have noticed qualitatively that LR and WD have a close interaction, our ExpLR paper   [Li&Arora, 2019](https://arxiv.org/abs/1910.07454))  gave mathematical proof that *if WD\* LR, i.e., $\lambda\eta$ is fixed, then the effect of changing LR on the dynamics is equivalent to rescaling the initial parameters*.
 As far as we can tell, performance of SGD on modern architectures is quite robust to (indeed usually independent of) scale of the initialization, so the effect of changing initial LR while keeping intrinsic LR fixed is also negligible.

- Our paper gives insight into the role of intrinsic LR $\lambda_e$ by giving a new SDE-style analysis of SGD for normalized nets, leading to the following conclusion (partly supported by experiments):
+ Our paper gives insight into the role of intrinsic LR $\lambda_e$ by giving a new SDE-style analysis of SGD for normalized nets, leading to the following conclusion (which rests in part on experiments):

 > In normalized nets SGD does indeed lead to rapid mixing, but in **function space** (i.e., input-output behavior of the net).
 Mixing happens after $O(1/\lambda_e)$ iterations, in contrast to the exponentially slow mixing guaranteed in the parameter space by traditional analysis of diffusion walks.

 To explain the meaning of mixing in function space, let's view SGD (carried out for a fixed number of steps) as a way to sample a trained net from a  distribution over trained nets.
-Thus the result of SGD from a fixed initialization can be viewed as a probabilistic classifier whose output on any datapoint is the $K$-dimenstional vector whose $i$th coordinate is the probability of outputting label $i$.
+Thus the end result of SGD from a fixed initialization can be viewed as a probabilistic classifier whose output on any datapoint is the $K$-dimenstional vector whose $i$th coordinate is the probability of outputting label $i$.
 (Here $K$ is the total number of labels.)
 Now if two different initializations both cause SGD to produce classifiers with error $5$ percent on heldout datapoints, then  *a priori* one would imagine that  on a given held-out datapoint the classifier from the first distribution **disagrees**  with the classifier from the second distribution with roughly $2 * 5 =10$ percent probability.
 (More precisely, $2 * 5 * (1-0.05) = 9.5$ percent.)
 However, convergence to an equilibrium distribution in function space means that the probability of disagreement is almost $0$, i.e., the distribution is almost the same regardless of the initialization!
 This is indeed what we experimentally find, to our big surprise.
 Our theory is built around this new phenomenon.

 <div style="text-align:center;">
 <img style="width:80%;" src="https://www.cs.princeton.edu/~zl4/small_lr_blog_images/additional_blog_image/conjecture.png" />